lw-8991/YouTube-To-Spotify-Playlist-Sync/README.md

 ```bash
 python3 sync.py
 ```
+Copy the generated URL into a browser and login to your Spotify account.
+The script will then ask you to input the URL you were redirected to.
+After that it will generate a text file to store the converted video IDs and cache the Spotify login.

-It can also easily be automated using Cron to regularly sync playlists
+The script can also be easily automated using Cron to regularly sync playlists

 ## Customization